-But if your income doesn’t keep up with inflation, your buying power declines.
+Inflation means you have to pay more for the same goods and services.
+This can help you in the form of income inflation or asset inflation, such as in housing or stocks, if you own the assets before prices rise.
+But if your income doesn’t keep pace with inflation, your buying power declines.
 Over time, inflation increases your cost of living.
 If the inflation rate is high enough, it hurts the economy.

 The effect depends on the type of inflation.
-For example, pernicious inflation is between 3-10 percent a year.
+For example, pernicious inflation is 3 percent to 10 percent per year.
 It heats up economic growth too fast.
 People buy more than they need to avoid tomorrow's higher prices.
 Suppliers can't keep up.
-More important, neither can wages.
-As a result, everyday goods and services are priced out of the reach of most people.
+More importantly, neither can wages.
+As a result, everyday goods and services are priced out of most people's reach.

 Sometimes inflation is good for the economy.
 When it's mild, inflation has a healthy side effect.
-Once people start to expect inflation, they will spend now rather than later.
-That's because they know prices will be higher in the future.
+Once people start to expect inflation, they spend now rather than later because they know prices will be higher in the future.
 Consumer spending drives economic growth.

 In fact, the Federal Reserve sets an inflation target.
-It wants a healthy inflation rate of 2 percent.
-That applies to the core inflation rate.
-It takes out the effect of food and energy prices.
-The central bank does this to make you believe prices will continue rising.
-It spurs the economy by making you buy things now before they cost more.
+It wants a healthy core inflation rate of 2 percent, which takes out the effect of food and energy prices.
+The central bank wants a little inflation, which also leads consumers to believe prices will continue rising.

 Effect on Retirement Planning